The International Federation of the Phonographic Industry (IFPI) represents the music industry. How is the industry unique in Asia?

 This month IFPI is organising the ninth Asian-Pop Music Festival in Hong Kong.
 What are the goals of the event?

 To respond to the changes in the industry, we must look at the Asian market as one market.
 Born of this belief, the AMF showcases the music cultures of different markets in one annual event.
-There’s a networking forum for players in the market, performances by established stars (such as B1A4) and also the Supernova song contest, with singers coming from our participating regions – Hong Kong, mainland China, Japan, South Korea, Chinese Taiwan, Singapore, Malaysia, Thailand and last year’s newly added Vietnam.
+There’s a networking forum for players in the market, performances by established stars (such as B1A4) and also the Supernova song contest, with singers coming from our participating regions – Hong Kong, the Chinese mainland, Japan, South Korea, Chinese Taiwan, Singapore, Malaysia, Thailand and last year’s newly added Vietnam.

 How does the Supernova contest work?